-Fortunately, there are things you can do to stop lawsuits.
-The experienced and compassionate Cincinnati debt-relief attorneys at Fesenmyer Cousino Weinzimmer can help if you have received threats of a lawsuit or even if a civil lawsuit is already pending against you.
-We provide a free initial consultation to analyze the facts of your case and determine how we can best protect you.
+Fortunately, there are actions you can take to stop collections and repossessions.
+The experienced and compassionate Cincinnati debt-relief attorneys at Fesenmyer Cousino Weinzimmer (FCW) can help if you have received threats of a lawsuit or even if a civil lawsuit is already pending against you.
+Our Cincinnati attorneys for stopping collections provide a free initial consultation to analyze the facts of your case and determine how we can best protect you.

 Creditors who are not getting paid may file a civil lawsuit against you in a Cincinnati court.
 Since Ohio is a “general pleading state,” the creditor needs to provide only a general allegation of the debt to start the legal process and request a judgment for the amount owed, plus interest and fees.
 Then you will be served with a copy of the summons and complaint, usually by certified mail.

 - The complaint will state why the creditor is suing you, the relief being sought, and which court has jurisdiction.

 - The summons will list the names and addresses of the court, the parties to the lawsuit, and the date by which you must respond.

 - When you receive the summons, you have just 28 days to respond with an “answer.”
 You must respond in writing and send your answer to both the opposing counsel and the court for filing.

 - The court will then issue a schedule of events for your case, such as a Pre-Trial Status Conference and dates by which motions must be filed.